-Subcontractors know that their aim during every moment they’re working with our clients is to help them manage their everyday challenges.
-And as the owner, I know that we are always looking for ways to make it easier for clients to access that help.
+Furthermore, subcontractors knew that their aim during every client appointment was to help them manage their everyday challenges.
+And as the owner, I knew that we were always looking for ways to make it easier for clients to access that help.

-A well-crafted mission will be give guidance every time you make a decision.
+A well-crafted mission guides you every time you make a decision.
 Ask yourself:

 - Do my marketing tactics reach the people who it is my mission to help?